 A parent who is an employee of the district is not considered a parent representative on the committee.

 A parent is not considered a representative of community members on the committee.

 Business Representatives and Community Members

-Board policy must provide procedures for the selection of community members and business representatives to serve on the district-level committee in a manner that provides for appropriate representation of the community's diversity.
+Board policy must provide procedures for the selection of community members and business representatives to serve on the district/campus committee in a manner that provides for appropriate representation of the community's diversity.